The Confident Eater

 However, I often think of fixing challenged eating like a 1,000 piece jigsaw puzzle.
 It doesn’t matter how much time you invest or how good you are at jigsaws, if there are 3 pieces missing, it’s just not going to work properly.

-I have supported parents who have worked really hard to put everything that is supportive into place around the eating, and yet still don’t seem to get the results.
+I have supported parents who have worked super hard to put everything that is supportive into place around the eating, and yet still don’t seem to get the results.

-Sometimes it’s small things that are missing that make a difference, or tweaks to how we’re doing things, or just more consistency that finally helps progress.
+Sometimes it’s small things that are missing that make a difference, or tweaks to how you’re doing things, or just more consistency that finally helps progress.

 Looking in from the outside makes missing pieces easier to spot.